 Full/Part Time: Full-Time

-- The Program Administrator serves as the administrative point of contact and responds to all administrative inquiries; ensures that records and databases are current and accurate; liaises with IT/Media/Facilities/Business Services on program and event needs; and provides other administrative support for the curricular and research programs.
+- Serves as the administrative point of contact and responds to all administrative inquiries; ensures that records and databases are current and accurate; liaises with IT/Media/Facilities/Business Services on program and event needs; and provides other administrative support for the curricular and research programs.

-- As relevant, serves as a resource for students for forms and other information related to courses, certificate programs, and other.
-Participates in the development and revision of materials for online, print, and other distribution, including web content, print publications, and marketing, publicity and other outreach materials. • In collaboration with staff and faculty, develops newsletters, publicity materials, student outreach materials and other correspondence for the Center and the programs, for use in alumni mailings, annual reports, marketing purposes, and other.
+- In collaboration with staff and faculty, develops newsletters, publicity materials, student outreach materials and other correspondence for the Center and the programs, for use in alumni mailings, annual reports, marketing purposes, and other.

 - Manages the CLEE and curricular program sections of the website and social media accounts (Twitter, LinkedIn, etc.), developing content as necessary and maintaining a strategic digital communication plan.